Ben Reitman: Biography

 Reitman was born in Saint Paul, Minnesota, to poor Russian Jewish immigrants in 1879, and grew up in Chicago.
-At the age of ten, he became a hobo, but returned to Chicago and worked in the Polyclinic Laboratory as a "laboratory boy".
+At the age of twelve, he became a hobo, but returned to Chicago and worked in the Polyclinic Laboratory as a "laboratory boy".
 In 1900, he entered the College of Physicians and Surgeons in Chicago, completing his medical studies in 1904.
 During this time he was briefly married; he and his wife had a daughter together.
-His wife was Mae Schwartz, and their daughter was "Jan Gay" (Helen Reitman), the author, nudism advocate, and founder of the nudist Out-of-Door Club at Highland, New York.
+His wife was Mae Schwartz, and their daughter was Jan Gay (born Helen Reitman), the author, nudism advocate, and founder of the nudist Out-of-Door Club at Highland, New York.

 He worked as a physician in Chicago, choosing to offer services to hobos, prostitutes, the poor, and other outcasts.
 Notably, he performed abortions, which were illegal at the time.
 In 1907, Reitman became known as "King of the Hobos" when he opened a Chicago branch of the Hobo College, which became the largest of the International Brotherhood Welfare Association centers for migrant education, political organizing, and social services.

 Reitman met Emma Goldman in 1908, when he offered her use of the college's Hobo Hall for a speech, and the two began a love affair, which Goldman described as the "Great Grand Passion" of her life.
 The two traveled together for almost eight years, working for the causes of birth control, free speech, worker's rights, and anarchism.

 During this time, the couple became involved in the San Diego free speech fight in 1912–13.
 Reitman was kidnapped by a mob, severely beaten, tarred and feathered, branded with "I.W.W.," and his rectum and testicles were abused.
 Several years later, the couple were arrested in 1916 under the Comstock laws for advocating birth control, and Reitman served six months in prison.

 Both believed in free love, but Reitman's practice incited feelings of jealousy in Goldman.
 He remarried when one of his lovers became pregnant; their son was born while he was in prison.
 Goldman and Reitman ended their relationship in 1917, after Reitman was released from prison.

 Reitman returned to Chicago, ultimately working with the City of Chicago, establishing the Chicago Society for the Prevention of Venereal Disease in the 1930s.
 His second wife died in 1930, and Reitman married a third time, to Rose Siegal.
 Reitman later became seriously involved with Medina Oliver, and the couple had four daughters – Mecca, Medina, Victoria, and Olive.

 Reitman died in Chicago of a heart attack at the age of sixty-three.
 He was buried at the Waldheim Cemetery (now Forest Home Cemetery), in Forest Park, Illinois.